a1an1in/libobject/README.md

   change diretory to this lib, and key 'cmake .' command. if you want to config modules to compile, there're two methods recommended.

-  first, add pass module switch to cmake like below.
+  first, pass module switch to cmake like below.

   ```
   cmake . -DMODULE_UI=ON